-2.11.3.
+- 2.10.3.
 Submission of Dissertation.
 After the advisor approves a complete dissertation draft verifying the expectation that the student will complete all requirements by the next graduation date, it is submitted to the CAS Associate Dean of Graduate Studies and Research no later than about six weeks prior to the expected graduation date (consult the CAS graduate office for a schedule of deadlines).
 This submission gives the College a chance to verify that rules concerning dissertation format have been followed.
 After revisions are made subsequent to the defense and approved by the advisor, the final draft of the dissertation must be electronically submitted to the CAS Graduate Office, with the last day of classes usually being the deadline for thesis submission and submission of any other paperwork (check the current deadlines).
 Students must complete copyright and NRC forms at this time.
-Two unbound copies of the dissertation must be given to the College office, along with a receipt for the submission fee.
-One of the copies must have the original signatures of the committee members.
-The University has very definite requirements outlining the form of the dissertation, and they must be strictly followed.
+The University has very definite requirements outlining the form of the dissertation, and they must be strictly followed. - 2.10.4.

-2.11.4.
 Data and Sample Policy.
-It is an obligation of each Ph.D. student to arrange for the archiving of all data, computer code, field notes, samples, and other information as requested by the supervisory committee.
+It is an obligation of each Ph.D. student to arrange for the archiving of all data, computer code, field notes, samples, and other information as requested by the dissertation committee.
 The advisor retains the right to defer signing off on the dissertation until archiving is complete and carried out to the current standards of the student's discipline.

-2.11.5.
+2.10.5.
 Dissertation Publication.
 It is an expectation in EES that Ph.D. dissertations are published, usually in the form of several articles, ideally before or synchronous with the dissertation defense.
-Lack of publication, however, is not grounds for an advisor or committee to withhold approval from a dissertation.
+Lack of publication, however, is not grounds for an advisor or dissertation committee to withhold approval from a dissertation.